Seagate/cortx/CONTRIBUTING.md

     1. Copy the public key: `id_rsa.pub`.
 By default, your public key is located at `/root/.ssh/id_rsa.pub`
     2. Navigate to [GitHub SSH key settings](https://github.com/settings/keys) on your GitHub account.

     :page_with_curl:**Note:** Ensure that you've set your Email ID as the Primary Email Address associated with your GitHub Account.
-SSO will not work if you do not set up your Email ID as your Primary Email Address.

-    3. Paste the SSH key you generated in Step 1 and select *Enable SSO*.
+    3. Paste the SSH key you generated in Step 1 and click **Add SSH key**.
-    4. Click **Authorize** to authorize SSO for your SSH key.
     5. [Create a Personal Access Token or PAT](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-     :page_with_curl:**Note:** Ensure that you have enabled SSO for your PAT.

  - Update Git to the latest version.
 If you're on an older version, you'll see errors in your commit hooks that look like this: